glerner/gl-color-palette-generator/docs/development-guidelines.md

 5. **Testing Protocol**:
    - Never test in plugin source folder
+   - (but can run code syntax tools like PHPStan in the source folder)
    - Testing environment: `~/sites/wordpress` (defined in `./bin/setup-plugin-tests.sh`)
    - Always copy files before testing using `./bin/sync-to-wp.sh`
    - Run integration tests with WordPress test framework, in the testing environment